leandromoh/RecordParser/README.md

 ## 🏆 1st place in [The fastest CSV parser in .NET](https://www.joelverhagen.com/blog/2020/12/fastest-net-csv-parsers) blog post

-Even the focus of this library being data mapping to objects (classes or structs), it got an excellent result in the blog benchmark which tested how fast libraries can transform a CSV row into an array of strings.
-We got 3rd place by parsing a 1 million lines file in ~1.8 seconds.
+Even the focus of this library being data mapping to objects (classes, structs, etc), it got an excellent result in the blog benchmark which tested how fast libraries can transform a CSV row into an array of strings.
+We got 1st place by parsing a 1 million lines file in 826ms.

 ## RecordParser is a Zero Allocation Writer/Reader Parser for .NET Core